Monday, January 5, 2015

 There seems to be a disturbing retrograde trend in the world today - a backlash against women, it seems.

 Now granted, in the Arab world, women have basically no rights.
 This is not a backlash, but a lash - often literally.
-And perhaps the currency in our culture of these excesses in primitive Islamic cultures, has emboldened more Western men to attack women, both physically and verbally.
+And perhaps the occurrence of these excesses in primitive Islamic cultures, has emboldened more Western men to attack women, both physically and verbally.

 Comedian Bill Burr, for example, goes on this long rant against a "female douchebag" on his "podcast".
 I am not sure why this is funny at all, or if it was meant to be.
 It just seems like a rant against women for five minutes.